SafeExamBrowser/seb-server-setup/docs/configuration.rst

 Docker internal SEB Server setup uses a nginx reverse proxy for communication with the host and the Internet.
 The configuration is places in the app.conf file and will be loaded by nginx on startup of the container.
 The configuration usually has all the pre-settings needed for working correctly within the specific setup context.
-If there is the need to have a different configuration for the nginx reverse prox we refer to the `nginx configuration documentation <http://nginx.org/en/docs/>`_
+If there is the need to have a different configuration for the nginx reverse proxy we refer to the `nginx configuration documentation <http://nginx.org/en/docs/>`_

 .. _db-configuration-label: